Xoxa2244/piqle_web_tournament/MIGRATION_INSTRUCTIONS.md

-# Применение миграции к продакшн базе данных
+# Applying Migration to Production Database

-## Проблема
+## Problem
-Ошибка: `The column 'isPaid' does not exist in the current database`
+Error: `The column 'isPaid' does not exist in the current database`

-Это означает, что миграция для обновления модели Player не была применена к продакшн базе данных.
+This means the migration to update the Player model has not been applied to the production database.

-## Решение
+## Solution

-### Вариант 1: Через Supabase Dashboard (Рекомендуется)
+### Option 1: Through Supabase Dashboard (Recommended)

-1. Откройте Supabase Dashboard
+1. Open Supabase Dashboard
-2. Перейдите в ваш проект
+2. Go to your project
-3. Откройте SQL Editor
+3. Open SQL Editor
-4. Выполните следующий SQL:
+4. Execute the following SQL:

 ```sql
 -- Migration to update Player model with new fields